mhatzl/.github/.github/ISSUE_TEMPLATE/bug-report.md

 3. Scroll down to '....'
 4. See error '....'

 # Expected behavior

-A clear and concise description of what you expected to happen.
+Add a clear and concise description of what you expected to happen.

 # Screenshots

 If applicable, add screenshots to help explain your problem.

 # Version/Branch used

 If applicable, what version/branch was used?

 # Additional context